vin-spiegel/lua-cascading/README.md

 - [ ] getter & setter
 - [ ] cascading value
-- [ ] receive and render from table value for Nekoland control object
+- [ ] receive and render from table value
 - [ ] extends & mix in

 ## Concept